nkrode/RedisLive/README.md

 + edit redis-live.conf :
   + update the value of the key `RedisServers` to the redis instances you want to monitor.
 You can monitor multiple instances by appending more values to the RedisServers list.
   + update the value of the key `RedisStatsServer` to the redis instance you will use to store RedisLive data (this redis instance is different from the redis instances you are monitoring).
+  + passwords can be added as an optional parameter for any redis instance

 if you don't have a spare redis instance to use to store RedisLive data, then you can configure RedisLive to use sqlite by changing to ` "DataStoreType" : "sqlite" `

 **Start RedisLive**
 + start the monitoring script `./redis-monitor.py --duration=120` duration is in seconds ([see caveat](#caveat-on-monitoring-redis))